ggez/good-web-game/README.md

 good-web-game is a wasm32-unknown-unknown implementation of a [ggez](https://github.com/ggez/ggez) subset on top of [miniquad](https://github.com/not-fl3/miniquad/).
 Originally built to run [Zemeroth](https://github.com/ozkriff/zemeroth) on the web.

-It has been recently updated to support much of the ggez 0.6.1 API.
+It currently supports most of the ggez 0.7.0 API.
 If you're already working with ggez you might use this library to port your game to the web (or even mobile).
 Since it also runs well on desktop it also offers an alternative implementation of ggez, which might always come in handy.

-If you are just looking for a well supported minimal high-level engine on top of miniquad you might want to take a look at [macroquad](https://github.com/not-fl3/macroquad/).
+If you are just looking for a well supported, more serious, minimal high-level engine on top of miniquad you might want to take a look at [macroquad](https://github.com/not-fl3/macroquad/).

 ## Supported Platforms